kudobuilder/kudo.dev/content/docs/developing-operators/tasks.md

 **Note:** current implementation will apply all resources in the given order so that e.g. a Pod can mount previously created ConfigMap.
 However, this is not part of the specification and might change in the future (all resources can be applied concurrently).
 If you need [happens-before-guarantee](https://en.wikipedia.org/wiki/Happened-before) between your resources, use e.g. multiple serial steps.

+The apply-task enhances deployed resources with KUDO specific labels and annotations.
+For resources that create or deploy pods (StatefulSets, Deployments, Daemonsets, etc. ) KUDO adds a special annotation to the pod template spec that is the hash from all resources used by the pod template spec (ConfigMaps and Secrets).
+The effect of this hash is that an update to an operator parameter that changes a ConfigMap triggers a restart of the pods that uses that ConfigMap.

+**Note:** The pods will only be restarted when the parent resource (StatefulSet, Deployment) is applied.
+This can happen in the same task as the dependency or a task that is executed later in the same plan.
+This means, if a plan applies only a config map but not the stateful set which uses the config map, the pods will *not* be restarted when the plan is executed.
+The change will be detected the next time the stateful set is applied though, even if that happens later and in a different plan.

+**Note:** To exclude a ConfigMap or Secret from triggering a pod restart, you can add the annotation `kudo.dev/skip-hash-calculation` with any value to the ConfigMap or Secret.

 ## Delete-Task

 A delete-task looks very similar to an apply-task, however, it will delete resources instead of creating them.
 Let's create a task that will uninstall the app we created above: